rhmtspr/rhmtspr/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 <p align="left">Hello, I'm Putra.
-Currently, I'm a informatics students and focusing on backend web development and also learning a little bit about data science.</p>
+Currently, I'm a informatics students and focusing on backend web development and also learning a little bit about data science and artificial intelligence.</p>

+<h3>Tech Stacks</h3>
 ###

 <div align="left">